Blue Mountains New South Wales, Australia Travel Guide

 Engaging respectfully with local customs, heritage, and the natural environment.

-The Blue Mountains holds deep cultural significance for the Gundungurra and Darug Aboriginal peoples, its Traditional Custodians.
+The Blue Mountains holds deep cultural meaning for the Gundungurra and Darug Aboriginal peoples, its Traditional Custodians.

-Responsible travel directs positive economic offerings to local communities.
+Responsible travel directs positive economic support for local communities.

 Choosing accommodations and tours that align with sustainable practices.
 Avoid any activities that exploit resources or disrespect heritage.